 Focus on:

-Goal: Build strength safely and develop confidence with implements.
+Goal: build strength safely and develop your confidence with the implements.

 Intermediate Programs